torbs/eik-lib.github.io/docs/overview.md

 import * as mylib from 'my_library';
 ```

-These are called bare imports and are not legal ESM import statements.
+These type of statements are called "bare imports" and are not legal ESM import statements.
 A browser can not handle such an import statement.
-Bare import statements are commonly used when a module is installed through a package manager, such as NPM, and then transpiled through a build step to one of the legal ESM import statements before served to a browser.
+Bare import statements are commonly used when a module is installed through a package manager, such as NPM, and then transpiled through a build step to one of the legal ESM import statements before being served to the browser.

 In Eik, we utilize bare imports.
 Which brings us to Import Maps.